New York City toddler, 3, found dead after possible abuse, police say

 The girl’s stepfather, who was not identified, called 911 at around 6 p.m. and emergency personnel rushed her to St. John’s Hospital, according to the Post.
 The stepfather was found performing CPR on the toddler as police arrived, the Daily News reported.

-Gonzalez and the unidentified the man were both questioned by authorities overnight, but no arrests have been made.
+Gonzalez and the unidentified man were both questioned by authorities overnight, but no arrests have been made.

 “Bella was friendly, beautiful, affectionate, smart and loveable and the best daughter anyone can ask for,” Gonzalez told the Daily News.
 “She loved and was a very affectionate sister to her baby brother, Logan.
 She was loved by many who came to know her.”